UK's Boris Johnson apologizes over Zaghari-Ratcliffe gaffe

 London (CNN)British Foreign Secretary Boris Johnson has been forced to apologize for a gaffe that campaigners fear could worsen the situation for a British-Iranian woman imprisoned in Tehran.

-Johnson said he was sorry for suggesting that Nazanin Zaghari-Radcliffe had been teaching journalism during a visit to the country in 2016, when she was arrested.
-Zaghari-Radcliffe was on holiday, he told the UK Parliament.
+Johnson told the British Parliament he was sorry for suggesting that Nazanin Zaghari-Radcliffe had been teaching journalists during a visit to the country in 2016, when she was arrested.
+Zaghari-Radcliffe was in Iran on holiday, he said.

 "That was the sole purpose of her visit," Johnson told the House of Commons on Monday.